anonymous124/flow_synthesizer/docs/index.md

 ## Audio reconstruction

-Below are a few examples of audio reconstructed by the models tested in the paper.
-The first sound is a sample drawn from the test set, and the second is its reconstruction.
+Our first experiment consists in evaluating the reconstruction ability of our model.
+Reconstruction is done *via* parameter inference, which means an audio sample is embedded in the latent space, then mapped to synth parameters, that are used to synthesize the reconstructed audio.
+In the examples below, the first sound is a sample drawn from the test set, and the second is its reconstruction by one of the implemented models.

 <audio controls preload="auto" data-setup="{}" width="100%">
 <source src="audio/reconstruction/ae_mel_mse_cnn_mlp_1_batch_1.wav" type=audio/wav>